Using a pork shoulder, pantry spices, and coke, this slow cooker recipe is ideal for feeding a large crowd or a family gathering.

-- Worcestershire Sauce: It balances the sweetness with some savoury flavor
+- Worcestershire Sauce: It balances the sweetness with some savory flavor

 - Liquid Smoke: This is an ingredient I’ve only just started using recently.
-It gives you the flavour that it’s been on the BBQ all day but with zero fuss.
+It gives you the flavor that it’s been on the BBQ all day but with zero fuss.